juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

     ## 10              11 Place of work            14.6
     ## # ℹ 174 more rows

-As shown in the plot below, the commuting trips have two clear peaks;
-for all other purposes the patterns are less notorious.
+As shown in the plot below, the *commuting* and *education* trips have two clear peaks; for all other purposes the temporal patterns are less clear.

 ``` r
 hourly_summary_purpose |>